sendgrid/docs/source/API_Reference/Reseller_API/customer_subuser_unsubscribes.md

 {% parameters get %}
  {% parameter 'user' 'Yes' 'Customer subuser must be registered under your account' 'The customer subuser we are retrieving unsubscribes from' %}
  {% parameter 'task' 'Yes' 'Must be set to <em>get</em>' 'This will allow you to retrieve the unsubscribes for the specified customer subuser' %}
- {% parameter 'method' 'Yes' 'Must be set to <em>unsubscribes</em>' 'Allows you to use unsubscribes functionality' %}
+ {% parameter 'method' 'Yes' 'Must be set to <em>unsubscribes</em>' 'Allows you to access unsubscribe functionality' %}
  {% parameter 'date' 'No' 'Must be set to 1' 'Retrieves the timestamps, it will return a date in a MySQL timestamp format - YYYY-MM-DD HH:MM:SS' %}
 {% endparameters %}